Max Records gives one of the best performances of the year in the creepy and darkly funny I Am Not A Serial Killer.

 About a third of the way through the movie, it shifts from a character study into a mystery that has elements of 80s television and invokes more recent shows like Stranger Things and The X-Files.
 It is revealed that the serial killer may not be so human at all.
 The killer is animalistic in its attacks and leaves behind a thick black goo as its only clue.
 John becomes fascinated with the killer.
 In my view, it’s because the killer is the Mr. Hyde to John’s Dr. Jekyll.
 He becomes obsessed with knowing who this killer is, what makes them tick, and why they’re doing this.
 Hey, better than murdering people, right?
 However, the deeper John gets into the mystery, the more intense his sociopathic tendencies become.

-I Am Not A Serial Killer will creep people out before they even watch because of its premise.
+I Am Not A Serial Killer will creep people out before they even watch it because of its premise.
 However, when you sit down and watch it you realize that the creepiness is exactly what it wants you to feel.
 I cannot say it enough, but Max Records delivers the performance of the year in this movie.
 If anything, watch it for that.
 I can’t wait to see what he does in the future.
 Overall, some will think the movie is a slog.
 It’s a slow burner by design.
-Plus, the final act payoff may not make up for that slowness.
-But the building tension is expert storytelling.
-Whether or not this leads to a series, I Am Not A Serial Killer will stay with you from its final rock and roll beats.
+Plus, the final act payoff may not make up for that pace.
+But expertly built tension is effective storytelling.
+Whether or not this leads to a franchise, I Am Not A Serial Killer will stay with you from its final rock and roll beats.